teamBugBash/ori2111/README.md

 You should start by [creating a Slack app](https://api.slack.com/slack-apps) and configuring it to use the Events API.
 This sample app uses the
-[Slack Event Adapter](https://github.com/slackapi/node-slack-events-api), where you can find some configuration steps to get the Events API ready to use in your app.
+[Slack Event Adapter](https://github.com/slackapi/node-slack-events-api), where you can find some configuration steps to get the Events API ready to use in your app.j

 ### Event Subscription